 Specifically, liability for accidents caused by self-driving cars can be allocated to the driver as well as the owner, according to art.
 58 of the Swiss Road Traffic Act.
-The owner's liability is a liability for the consequences, and is not dependent on any culpability on the part of the owner.37 This corresponds largely to the regulation in the Swiss Federal Act on Civil Aviation, which covers, among other things, the flying of drones.38
+The owner's liability is a liability for the consequences, and is not dependent on any culpability on the part of the owner.

-Each case is different; for example, factors like when the product was released on the market could play a role when assigning civil liability, and therefore a case-by-case analysis is recommended.
+Each case is different; for example, factors like when the product was released on the market could play a role when assigning civil liability, therefore a case-by-case analysis is recommended.
 The Federal Council currently considers the existing regulations to be sufficient.
 So far, the application to robots has not resulted in any gaps in responsibility.
 However, this assessment does not exclude the possibility that sooner or later the question of specific regulatory requirements will arise.
 In other cases, the legislator has reacted by introducing a strict liability.
 Damage caused by the new technology is therefore attributed to a person who will then be responsible for the damage regardless of fault.
-Anyone who benefits from the new technology should also assume the risks associated with it.39
+Anyone who benefits from the new technology should also assume the risks associated with it.